Lizzie Roper

-Lizzie Roper (born 1967) is a British actress.
+Lizzie Roper (born November 1967) is a British actress.

 Career

 Trained at the Guildford School of Acting after gaining a degree in drama from Aberystwyth University.
 Lizzie fell into Comedy whilst performing with Lenny Beige at The Regency Rooms as Sadie Beige -The Kosher chicken Giblet Queen of Whitechapel, Naomi Beige and Rita Poonarni-a brash Spanish singer with a penchant for Shirley Bassey numbers.
 In the late 1990s Roper also Performed stand Up and regularly hosted her own club, 'Loonatics at the Asylum' on Rathbone Place W1 as well as regular appearances on the Edinburgh Fringe.
 Her first major TV role was in The Worst Week of My Life playing Trish in 2004.
 In the same year, Roper appeared alongside Christian Slater in the West End production of One Flew Over The Cuckoo's Nest.
 In 2005 Roper was performing at the Edinburgh Festival With Alan Davies and Bill Bailey in The Odd Couple.
 In 2006, Roper devised and appeared in her second solo show, Peccadillo Circus at the Edinburgh Festival.
 It garnered a nomination for The Stage's Best solo Performance and transferred to the West End at the Trafalgar Studios before going on a National Tour.
 For the role she researched and interviewed members of the public about their sex lives.